Magnus932/audio-player/README.md

 # audio-player
-Beta version of a simple made audio player
+Beta version of a audio player.
+GTK code might be shabby, this was my first project using the library.